 Amazon Prime is a great deal.
 For either $13 monthly or $120 a year the retailer’s paid subscription service offers a number of perks above and beyond the free two-day shipping (and even same-day service where available).

-But you might find the price unjustified, especially if you aren’t using Amazon that much.
-Or maybe you got your fill of Prime Day deals and now you’re ready to move on.
-Either way Amazon has made it super easy to cancel, and may even provide you with a partial or full refund depending how much you used your Prime membership.
+But you might find the price unjustified, especially if you aren’t using Amazon that much — and price increases don’t help, like the most recent jump for new members that took effect in January 2018.
+Or maybe you got your fill of Prime Day deals, and now you’re ready to move on.
+Either way, Amazon has made it super easy to cancel, and the retailer may even provide you with a partial or full refund depending how much you used your Prime membership.

-Amazon makes a big play to try and keep you, but if you’re determined to go through with your cancelation, you do have a couple of choices.
+Unsurprisingly, Amazon makes a big play to try and keep you, but if you’re determined to go through with your cancelation, then you do have a couple of choices.
 To cancel your membership at the end of this billing period — to make use of Prime up until that point — click “Remind Me Later.”
-If you would rather get things over with now and potentially receive a refund, click “Continue to Cancel My Membership.”
+If you would rather get things over with now and potentially receive a refund, click “End My Benefits.”

 Remember that when you cancel, you’re still considered a customer.
 Thus, your Amazon account is still active.
 This means if you sign up for Prime again, you will have to pay the $120 for a year, or $13 for a month, right away — the Prime free trial is only for first-time subscribers.